 Vaccination is the single most effective way to protect yourself.
 Along with other public health measures, vaccination prevents the spread of COVID-19.
 Workplaces are encouraged to communicate the importance of vaccination to their employees and to consider creating a workplace vaccination policy.

 When developing plans for your workplace, it is helpful to think of the hierarchy of controls, where the most important way to reduce exposure to COVID-19 is through physical distancing.
 Check the information below to see how you can eliminate and/or manage exposure in your workplace.

 Adapted from U.S. Centers for Disease Control and Prevention’s National Institution for Occupational Health and Safety for the purposes of COVID-19.

-- Develop policies and practices that increase the physical distance among employees and clients as much as possible.
+- Where required, develop policies and practices that increase the physical distance among employees and clients as much as possible.